Upon learning you live in Houston, anyone who’s ever been to Houston will likely look at you with pity in their eyes—how do you stand the heat?

 - additional topping options: broccoli, corn, bell peppers, caramelized onions, zucchini, spinach, olives, pineapple, roasted peppers, artichoke hearts

 Process the cauliflower in a food processor until finely ground.
 Place cauliflower in a pan over medium high heat with approximately ¼ cup of water and steam for about 4-5 minutes or until water is mostly absorbed.
 Drain excess water.
-(Alternatively, microwave for 4 minutes but microwaving food is bad!!)
+(Alternatively, microwave for 4 minutes.)

 Let cauliflower cool while you assemble your toppings.
 Stir in remaining ingredients and top with sauce, veggies and more nutritional yeast.
 Eat!